 And it’s not just the technologies that are emerging which are in motion, it’s also the perceptions and people with regards to these technologies, again just as on overall city, community and country level perceptions and attitudes can change.
 By way of an example of the latter: who would have believed in, let’s say 2015, that in 2018 we would live in an entirely different world where more nations and communities focus on their priorities and the very concept of globalization would be under fire?

-Learning from smart cities: smart city visions, definitions, strategies and roadmaps in a context of shared and differing urban and societal DNA
+Smart city visions, definitions, strategies and roadmaps in a context of shared and differing urban and societal DNA

 It is important to realize the individuality of each city and country.
 It is important to take into account the individual citizen.
 And it is important to look at the dynamics within communities, cities and groups of citizens as well as their interactions with smaller and bigger ecosystems and with the connected technologies in the smart city.

-One can hardly compare a smart city such as Dubai where technology and luxury are part of the goals as such within the scope of the city’s and leaders’ ambitions and smart cities in regions with far less means, major socio-economic challenges or major pollution challenges.
-Or smart cities in countries with a population that has aged much faster than that in other countries, Japan being the obvious example.
+One can hardly compare a city such as Dubai where technology and luxury are part of the goals as such within the scope of the city’s and leaders’ ambitions and smart cities in regions with far less means, major socio-economic challenges or major pollution challenges.
+Or cities in countries with a population that has aged much faster than that in other countries, Japan being the obvious example.
 Or smart cities in the fastest rising economies.
 We can go on.

 It is also hard to compare the political and socio-economical DNA of various smart cities.
 In some the call for citizen participation and participative democracy is far higher than in others while in some the very concept of a participative democracy is even unthinkable.